Investigating the Design-Science Connection in a multi-week Engineering Design (ED)-based introductory physics laboratory task: Introduction

 \section{Introduction}

 In its 2012 report, the President's Council of Advisors on Science and Technology (PCAST) recommended \textit{``replacing standard laboratory courses with discovery-based research courses''}~\cite[p.16]{pcast_2012}.
-Engaging college students in STEM disciplines can be achieved by providing \textit{``contemporary, authentic research''}~\cite[p.87]{pcast_2012} experiences.
+Engaging college students in STEM (science, technology, engineering, and mathematics)~\cite{kelley2016conceptual, roehrig2021beyond} disciplines can be achieved by providing \textit{``contemporary, authentic research''}~\cite[p.87]{pcast_2012} experiences.
 The report also recommends the expansion of engineering design-based courses \textit{``in the early years of post-secondary education''}~\cite[p.26]{pcast_2012}.

 In the backdrop of the above-mentioned recommendations, successful preparation of the 21st century STEM workforce largely depends on pedagogical innovations at the post-secondary level~\cite{nrc_dber_2012, cooper2015challenge}.
 One such innovation is the integration of science and engineering practices with a focus on real-world problems, particularly in the context of an undergraduate introductory physics laboratory~\cite{chao2017bridging, NGSS2013}.
 Integrating science and engineering can help students become proficient in discipline-specific approaches and, with proper guidance, develop expert-level understanding~\cite{nrc_dber_2012}.